tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/媒体处理/模板接口/转码模板接口/更新转码模板_intl_en.md

 #### Error codes

-There are no special error messages for this request operation.
-For common error messages, see [Error Codes](https://intl.cloud.tencent.com/document/product//1045/43611).
+There are no special error messages for this request.
+For common error messages, see [Error Codes](https://intl.cloud.tencent.com/document/product/1045/43611).

 ## Use Cases